andylamp/mfetch_upstreams/README.md

  ## Fresh clones

- When you first run the script you need to configure the `$my_user` and `$repo_host_link` -- please note that due to github preference I assume the link structure will be of the following format:
+ When you first run the script you need to configure the `$my_user` and `$repo_host_link` -- please note that due (my) github preference I assume the link structure will be of the following format:

  ```
  repo_host_link/my_user/repo_name
  ```

- If you are using github, this will not be a major pain but if you are using another service you may need to adjust the links slightly.
-Other than that, this should be plug an play, it will fork the repo from *your* remote fork, setup the upstream to the original repository and perform a merge in order to update it as well.
+ If you are using github, this will not be a major pain but if you are using another service (e.g. GitLab, BitBucket) you may need to adjust the links slightly.
+Other than that, this should be a plug an play afair; it will fork the repo from *your* remote fork, setup the `upstream` to the original repository and perform a merge in order to update it as well.

  ## Existing clones